Home Blog

 https://www.consumernotice.org/legal/silicosis-lawsuits/

-Human and animal friendships date back for thousands of years – and for good reason.
-Animals have a way of making us feel better, their unconditional love and quirky personalities are proven to help decrease anxiety and promote positive wellbeing in people of all ages.
+The benefits of having pets run deep for kids and their families.
+Human and animal friendships date back thousands of years.
+For instance, animals have a way of making us feel better.
+Their unconditional love and quirky personalities prove to help decrease anxiety and promote positive well-being in people of all ages.

 For families, there is plenty of evidence to show just how impactful having a pet can be for our mental health.
-But their influence on us goes beyond this, boosting every aspect of our lives from our physical health to our social interactions.
-If you’re considering adding a pet to your household, read on to find out just how owning an animal can benefit both you and your children.
+Their influence on us goes beyond the norm, helping boost every aspect of our lives from our physical health to our social interactions.
+If you’re considering adding a pet to your household, read on to find out how owning an animal can benefit you and your children.

 If you’ve ever owned a pet before, you’ll be familiar with the almost magical way in which they can instantly lift our spirits and soothe our souls.
 For people of all ages, animals inspire good feelings, and studies show that stroking them reduces stress and elevates dopamine and serotonin levels, which make us feel relaxed and happy.

-People who spend time with animals have lower blood pressure, and especially with dogs, the increased outdoor walks are massively beneficial for our wellbeing.
-Children largely benefit from spending time outdoors; being allowed to run, jump and use their imaginations freely alongside their furry best friend reduces anxiety and boosts creativity, and even adults benefit from the feel-good rush from getting out and about regularly.
+People who spend time with animals have lower blood pressure, and especially with dogs, the increased outdoor walks are massively beneficial for our well-being.
+Children largely benefit from spending time outdoors; being allowed to run, jump, and use their imaginations freely alongside their furry best friend reduces anxiety and boosts creativity, and even adults benefit from the feel-good rush of getting out and about regularly.

 Another brilliant benefit to pets is their ability to boost social skills.
-Children can learn a lot about interacting with others from their pets, as well-socialized animals are accepting, confident and friendly to everyone they meet.
-This can help children feel more comfortable and confident in social situations, and encourage them to strike up new friendships by taking their pet’s lead.
+Children can learn a lot about interacting with others from their pets.
+Well-socialized animals are accepting, confident, and friendly to everyone they meet.
+This can help children feel more comfortable and confident in social situations, and encourage them to foster new friendships by taking their pet’s lead.

 Which pet is right for you?